codefellowspdx/code-101-prework/README.md

-Code 101: Intro to Software Development & Careers in Tech
+Code 101: Intro to Software Development & Careers in Tech - For Life
 -----------------------

 Welcome to Code 101!